adkinsjd/adkinsjd.github.io/index.md

 their energy, power, memory, and computational constraints.\\
 \\
-I am most actively working on the design, construction, deployment, and management of [power grid reliability sensors](github.com/lab11/plugwatch) in Accra, Ghana as part of the [GridWatch](grid.watch) project.
+I am most actively working on the design, construction, deployment, and management of [power grid reliability sensors](github.com/lab11/plugwatch) in Accra, Ghana as part of [GridWatch](grid.watch) and [nLine](nline.io).
 These sensors will help us to both independently evaluate the impact of grid improvements on reliability, and, in collaboration with a team of UC Berkeley economists, to quantify the socioeconomic impacts of (un)reliability.
-We currently have a deployment of nearly 400 sensors and many phone applications running in Accra.
+We currently have a deployment of nearly 700 sensors running in Accra.
 [A paper about insights from the deployment](https://joshuaadkins.com/publications/compass19.pdf) was presented at COMPASS 2019.\\
+\\
+I am also working on a resource manager for the servers, gateways, and resource constrained sensors that constitute the "edge".
+By modifying  the communications protocols and execution environments of a traditional resource manager to operate under the resource constraints of low-power sensors, we hope to enable multiple users to program sets of sensors through high-level, and potentially interactive programming environments.
+Check out the in-progress [code base for this project](https://github.com/conix-center/edge-rm).\\
 \\
 Other recent projects include the
 [Signpost platform for city-scale sensing](github.com/lab11/signpost),